 The College will provide reasonable accommodations to any qualified student with a disability when the disability affects the performance of educational functions.
 The College will attempt to reasonably accommodate qualified individuals with a temporary or long-term disability so that they can perform essential functions.
 However, in providing reasonable accommodations, the College shall not fundamentally alter the nature of programs, services, or activities; require waiver of essential academic standards; violate accreditation requirements; unnecessarily intrude on academic freedom.

-Any student who wishes to request a reasonable accommodation must submit necessary documentation and schedule an appointment with Disability Services (room 10-209, Wynn Student Services Center, Main Campus; 919-536-7208).
+Any student who wishes to request a reasonable accommodation must submit necessary documentation and schedule an appointment with Accessibility Services (room 10-209, Wynn Student Services Center, Main Campus; 919-536-7208).
 Appointments may be held at the Durham Tech location of the student’s choosing.
 Virtual appointments via phone conference are available upon request.
 Each request for a reasonable accommodation will be evaluated on a case-by-case basis.

 Please Note: Students employed by Durham Tech are considered College employees.
 Students employed under the federal work study program are considered College employees if the work performed is for the College.
 For work performed for any public or private agency, students are also considered College employees unless the agreement between the College and the organization specifies that the organization is considered the employer.
 Students considered College employees who wish to request reasonable accommodations for work-related activities should consult the Accommodations for Employees with Disabilities policy.